Hamilton Cycles in Random Graphs: a bibliography: The random graphs and

 \subsection{Perturbations of dense graphs}

 Spielman and Teng \cite{ST} introduced the notion of {\em smoothed analysis} in the context of Linear Programming.
 This inspires the following sort of question.
 Suppose that $H$ is an {\em arbitrary} graph and we add some random edges $X$, when can we assert that the graph $G=H+X$ has some particular property?
 The first paper to tackle this question was by Bohman, Frieze and Martin \cite{BFM} in the context of Hamiltonicity.
 They show that if $H$ has $n$ vertices and its minumum degree is at least $dn$ for some positive constant $d\leq 1/2$ and $|X|\geq 100n\log d^{-1}$ then $G$ is Hamiltonian w.h.p.
 This is best possible in the sense that there are bipartite graphs with minimum degree $dn$ such that adding less than $\frac13 n\log d^{-1}$ edges leaves a non-Hamiltonian graph w.h.p.
+Ma and Yan \cite{MY} replace 100 by $(1+\e)$ and show that this is best possible.

-Further, with an upper bond on the size of an independent set, we only need $|X|\to\infty$ when $d$ is constant.
+Further, with an upper bound on the size of an independent set, we only need $|X|\to\infty$ when $d$ is constant.
+Espuny D\'iaz and Razafindravola \cite{DR} considered the case where $d=n/2-\eta$ and show that if $\eta=o(n)$ and $\eta=\om(1)$ then $(8+o(1))\eta$ random edges suffice w.h.p.